fastify/fastify/docs/Hooks.md

 *The error will be handled by [`Reply`](https://github.com/fastify/fastify/blob/master/docs/Reply.md#errors).*

-Note that in the `'preHandler'` hook the request and reply objects are different from `'onRequest'`, because the two arguments are [`request`](https://github.com/fastify/fastify/blob/master/docs/Request.md) and [`reply`](https://github.com/fastify/fastify/blob/master/docs/Reply.md) core Fastify objects.
+Note that in the `'preHandler'` and `'onSend'` hook the request and reply objects are different from `'onRequest'`, because the two arguments are [`request`](https://github.com/fastify/fastify/blob/master/docs/Request.md) and [`reply`](https://github.com/fastify/fastify/blob/master/docs/Reply.md) core Fastify objects.

 <a name="on-close"></a>
 **'onClose'**